Control-ASU/ASUMobiCarG28/README.md

 # ASUMobiCarG28
 # NB !!!!
 Old.mp4 is the video of the working car for now !!!!
+# the updated one will work after the mid term exams IN SHAA ALLAH
 God Bless YOU :) !

 Basic System Components